Black Peak (Kalanag) rising above the Bandarpunch massif in the Garhwal Himalayas

 What are the permit requirements for foreign nationals?

-Foreign nationals require additional IMF (Indian Mountaineering Foundation) permits costing approximately USD 500-800, plus a mandatory Liaison Officer.
-They must have prior experience climbing a 6,000m+ peak.
-Contact us for detailed requirements.
+Foreign nationals require additional IMF (Indian Mountaineering Foundation) permits costing approximately USD 500–800, plus a mandatory Liaison Officer.
+The IMF expects documented high-altitude climbing experience as part of your bio-data — not a strict 6,000m prerequisite, but the stronger your record, the cleaner the approval.
+Contact us for detailed requirements and the 90-day filing window.

 Upcoming Expedition Dates